 a car included in the cost (although not fuel expenses)

 The marketplace is diverse and offers many different earning opportunities.
 As well as training learner drivers to pass both the theory and practical elements of the test, there is the Pass Plus scheme, the Driver Improvement Scheme and retraining people who have fallen foul of motoring laws.

-According to the National Careers Service, full-time driving instructors can earn around £18,000 to £20,000 in their first year.
-Established instructors can earn around £25,000 a year, and experienced or specialist skills instructors £30,000 or more.
+According to the National Careers Service, full-time driving instructors can earn around £15,000 to £20,000 in their first year.
+Established instructors can earn around £20,000 to £30,000 a year, and experienced or specialist skills instructors £30,000-plus.
 Income is based on the cost of the driving lesson and the number of hours worked.
-Lessons usually cost between £18 and £30 an hour.
+You’ll charge between £15 and £30 an hour, depending on your location and competitors’ charges.
 Car maintenance and other expenses, such as fuel, have to be paid for too, so don’t forget to factor in these essential expenses.